byexamples/byexample/docs/how_to_extend.rst

 --------------------------

 An option or options can be of any form and be in any place.
-Tipically we can write the options in the comments of the code which obviously will depend of the language.
+Typically we can write the options in the comments of the code which obviously will depend of the language.

 If the comments in ``ArnoldC`` starts with a ``#``, we can say that every comment